Icon-Newsletter-smaller

 Who can pay online: New corporations in the Philippines

-If you're registered to the BIR Electronic Filing and Payment System (eFPS), you should first file your tax return using the eFPS website.[6]
+If registered to the BIR Electronic Filing and Payment System (eFPS), you should first file your tax return using the Electronic Filing and Payment System (eFPS) website.[5]
+The eFPS is developed and maintained by the BIR for the electronic filing of tax returns (including their attachments) and tax payments via the internet.

-Once you're done with your tax filing, follow this BIR online payment procedure through the eFPS:
+Once you're done with your tax filing, here’s how to pay BIR online through the eFPS:

 1. Click Proceed to Payment to go to the eFPS Payment Form page.

-2. Select Bank Transfer as your payment mode.
+2. Select Fund Transfer as your payment mode.

 3. Choose your bank from among the list of Transacting Banks.